OpenSSL on IBM Z - out of the box

 Table 1 lists all algorithms that are implicitly accelerated by OpenSSL.
 The table is valid for OpenSSL versions 1.1.1 or later.
 It is also only valid for builds that are configured without option no-asm, which explicitly disables the usage of all CPACF processing.
 Also, if for any of the mentioned algorithms, the required hardware is not available, then the processing is conducted transparently for the requestor with OpenSSL software implementation.

 Table 1.
-IBM Z-specific features of OpenSSL
+IBM Z specific features of OpenSSL

 Algorithm or function Method of acceleration HW generation or MSA version available with OpenSSL version

-AES-CBC CPACF MSA 4 - since IBM z114 ≥ 1.1.1
+AES-CBC CPACF MSA 4 on IBM z114 ≥ 1.1.1

-AES-CCM CPACF MSA 4 - since IBM z114 ≥ 1.1.1
+AES-CCM CPACF MSA 4 on IBM z114 ≥ 1.1.1

-AES-CFB (only CFB8 and CFB128) CPACF MSA 4 - since IBM z114 ≥ 1.1.1
+AES-CFB (only CFB8 and CFB128) CPACF MSA 4 on IBM z114 ≥ 1.1.1

-AES-ECB CPACF MSA 4 - since IBM z114 ≥ 1.1.1
+AES-ECB CPACF MSA 4 on IBM z114 ≥ 1.1.1

-AES-GCM CPACF MSA 8 - since IBM z14®
+AES-GCM CPACF MSA 8 on IBM z14® and IBM LinuxONE II

 If MSA 8 (KMA) is not available, an alternative CPACF based implementation requiring MSA 4 (KIMD and KM) is used.